Driver who died in Highlands crash named by police

 He was pronounced dead at the scene.

 Sgt Neil MacDonald said: "Our thoughts remain with Peter's family and friends at this very difficult time."
-Inquiries are ongoing and officers have appealed for information.
+Inquiries are continuing and officers have appealed for information.

 Related Topics